aaubs/ds24/content/m2/02_nlp/_index.md

 ## Pre-recorded theory intro

-recording from last year, in case you'd like to review
+recording from 2021, in case you'd like to review

 {{< tabs >}}
 No slides ... you'll probably have to take handwritten notes - if you want.